Dennison Watch: History

 In about 1862, Aaron Dennison started a business making watch cases in Birmingham and supplied the London office of the Waltham Watch Company.
 In 1879, Alfred Wigley joined Aaron to form the firm of Dennison, Wigley & Company.

+By 1886, the company had 100 employees, and produced 60,000-80,000 cases annually.
+The company produced watch cases for a number of manufacturers including Jaeger-LeCoultre, Longines, Rolex, Omega, and Tudor, and Vertex.

-Following Aaron Dennison’s death in 1895, his son Franklin became a partner in the firm.
-This very successful company continued until 1905 when it was renamed the Dennison Watch Case Company, and that company continued until 1967.
+Following Aaron Dennison's death in 1895, his son Franklin became a partner in the firm.
+This company continued until 1905 when it was renamed the Dennison Watch Case Company, and that company continued until 1967.

+Revival

-During the second part of the XX century, the brand was dormant.
-As of 2010, its trademark was registed again in London.
+During the second part of the 20th century, the brand was dormant.
+As of 2010, its trademark was registered again in London.
 The brand resumed production in 2024 and has since gained traction again.